laxamentumtech/audnexus/README.md

     - Mongo 4 or greater
     - Node/NPM 16 or greater
     - Redis
+  - Registered Audible device keys, `ADP_TOKEN` and `PRIVATE_KEY`, for chapters.
+You will need Python and `audible` for this.
+[More on that here](https://audible.readthedocs.io/en/latest/auth/register.html)

 ### Installing locally

 - Install Mongo, Node and Redis on your system
 - `pnpm install` from project directory to get dependencies
+- Set `ADP_TOKEN` and `PRIVATE_KEY` environment variables as mentioned above if you are using the chapters endpoint.
 - `pnpm run watch-debug` to start the server

 Test an API call with